stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

 The terrain demo application should now output the number of the vertices generated on each frame.
-Obviously this is a very crude implementation to illustrate the query framework.
+Obviously this is a very crude implementation just to illustrate the query framework.

-Note that if the results task is executed before the render sequence the first invocation is likely to fail with a `VK_NOT_READY` result code.

 ---